IEEE Israel Section History

 First IRE Section in Eastern Hemisphere

-In June 1954 several members of I.R.E. residing in Israel met in Haifa and discussed "the possibility of forming an I.R.E. section in conformity with I.R.E. regulations".
-They formed a committee of 3 members and obtained 30 signatures of I.R.E. members who applied for the formation of the section.
+In June 1954 several members of I.R.E. residing in Israel met in Haifa and discussed "the possibility of forming an I.R.E. section in conformity with I.R.E. regulations."
+They formed a committee of three members and obtained thirty signatures of I.R.E. members who applied for the formation of the section.
 The establishment of the "first IRE section in the Eastern Hemisphere, the Israel Section" was approved by the IRE Board of Directors at its October 1954 meeting, and the official date of founding of the Israel Section is 5 October 1954.

 Chronological list of the Section Chairs

 |1996-1998||Anthony J. Weiss|